haxpor/p4u/README.md

 # p4u
-p4 utility to fill up the gap of p4 itself.
+p4 utility (p4u) to fill up the gap of p4 itself.

 It is based on bash script thus working with bunch of shell commands.
 It works on top of `p4` binary as released officially but filled the gap for features and things that could be better.

-> For someone coming from `git` to use `p4`, I bet you know what was missing in the latter.
+> For someone coming from `git` to use perforce via its cli 'p4', I bet you know what was missing in the latter.

 # Features